Anwerzain/text-summarizer-nlp/README.md

-# text-summarizer-nlp
-A project to summarize long texts using Natural Language Processing techniques.
 # 📄 Text Summarizer using NLP

 This project demonstrates a **Text Summarizer** built using Natural Language Processing (NLP) techniques in Python.
 It aims to automatically summarize long paragraphs, articles, or documents into concise and readable summaries.